Prepare

 Apply for a U.S. Visa

-After being accepted and getting a receipt for payment for the I-901 SEVIS Fee, you can apply for a visa at a U.S. embassy or consulate.
-Visit the U.S. Department of State's website for more information about applying for an F-1 visa.
-You can find your nearest embassy or consulate by visiting the U.S. Embassy website.
+After being accepted and getting a receipt for payment for the I-901 SEVIS Fee, you can apply for a visa at your nearest U.S. embassy or consulate.
+Visit the U.S. Department of State's website for more information to apply for your F-1 visa.

 Once you receive your visa, ensure that you received the right type of visa (F-1) and that your name and date of birth are correct and match the information in your passport.
 Remember that a student visa does not guarantee entrance into the country, but it does give you permission to arrive at a U.S. port of entry.